AttackOnJasper/University-notes/psych253/psych253.md

 	- always better off if they confess, but group effect is the worst if both confess
 	- self interest vs group interest
 - **Tragedy of the Commons** if everybody try to maximize self-interest -> group suffers e.g. English fishes, Canadian fishing industry, Global warming (country's benefit vs. world's benefit), 国内工厂排污
-- To sacrifice the self interest & help the group, people need to see consequences, political point, consequence & only for short term
+- To sacrifice the self interest & help the group, people need to see consequences, political point, other people incorporate & only for short term
-- **System Justification** people have several underlying needs, which vary from individual to individual, that can be satisfied by the defense and justification of the status quo, even when the system may be disadvantageous to certain people
+- **System Justification** people have several underlying needs, which vary from individual to individual, that can be satisfied by the defense and justification of the status quo, even when the system may be disadvantageous to certain people 安于现状

 ### Money and Happiness
 - There is a weak correlation: money buys happiness if it provides basic necessities